TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-04-09-upgrading-sensio-security-annotation-the-full-story.md

  }
 ```

-Less strings, more native code, better code resiliance.
+Fewer strings, more native code, better code resilience.
 Now we can instantly see, that "listen" is our custom value.

 <br>